priyankaahire/chat-application/client-side/README.md

 # ClientSide

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.
+This project was generated with [Angular CLI] version 6.0.5.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build
 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+After build create `dist/` directory.

-## Running end-to-end tests
+## Start

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm start` Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Run client using following cammnd
+Install dependencies and gulp file for build project.

+1 cd client-side
+2 npm install -g gulp-cli
+3 npm install
+4 npm start

-## Further help
+## Note

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+After following above step,  if any error is occuring so trying to update the node_modules using `update npm` command in command line.